 This practice works -- if you work it.

-Although a day doesn't pass without me noticing times that I could have responded with even more kindness, compassion, joy, and equanimity than I did, there has been a deepening ability to see that, to understand how and why it happens -- and move into the next moment more easily with greater kindness and care.
+I still lose it all too often, of course.
+A day doesn't pass without me noticing times that I could have responded with more kindness, compassion, joy, and equanimity than I did.
+Yet, there has been a deepening ability to see that, to experience a compassionate understanding of how and why it happens -- and move into the next moment more easily with greater kindness and care.

 It just takes Practice.